The way a neighborhood looks and feels when you walk or drive around it, from

 the residents living here today did not live here five years ago than is

 found in 96.9% of U.S. Neighborhoods.
 This neighborhood,

 more than almost any other in America, has new residents from other areas.

 Notable & Unique: Occupations

-are often the backbone of the local economy.
-In the S Indiana Ave / E 60th St
+There are more people living in the S Indiana Ave / E 60th St neighborhood

 Notable & Unique: Real Estate